RufusEDF/helianas-harvesting/README.md

 ![Component Select Window](/images/customrecipes/selectcomponent.png)

 By default the priority for recipes will be This Module Recipes -> Other Module Recipes -> Settings Recipes.
-This can be reversed by disabling "Prevent "
+This can be reversed by disabling "Prevent Recipe Replacement"

 ## Options / Features